iceburg-net/ansible-pcd/README.md

 Running the pcd_*.yml playbooks without tags will execute all tasks.
-Thus, the above example executes `prepare`, `configure`, and `deploy` tasks in that order.
+As such, the above example will execute `prepare`, `configure`, and `deploy` tasks in that order.
 * `prepare` tasks are ideally run once per host.
-They install packages, add users, &c.
+They install packages, add users, create directories, &c.
 * `configure` tasks are run more often.
 They setup cron jobs, template configuration files, set timezone, &c.
 * `deploy` tasks are run most often, and limited to [applications](https://github.com/iceburg-net/ansible-pcd/tree/master/roles/pcd-apps) and [sites](https://github.com/iceburg-net/ansible-pcd/tree/master/sites).
 Run to deploy code changes.